 123 Public Square South

 You are sure to find something special in the Antique Mall’s 17,000+ sq. ft. of exciting space!
-Enjoy an eclectic blend of antiques, vintage, fashion, home décor, original art and jewelry.
-One of Bedford County’s more unique shopping destinations…the Antiques, Art & Collectibles Mall!
+Enjoy an eclectic blend of antiques, vintage, fashion, home décor, farmhouse, original art and jewelry.
+The Antique Mall also offers General Finishes milk paint and custom brushes, plus painting technique workshops.
+One of Bedford County’s more unique shopping destinations…the Antiques, Arts & Collectibles Mall!

 Fly Arts Center